beaverbuilder/documentation/docs/beaver-builder/developer/custom-modules/10-setting-fields-reference.md

 ### Form field

 A form field is a nested form that can be launched from within an existing form.
 For a live example of this, check out the Items tab of the Accordion module.
 There you will see that when you click the Edit Item link, a nested form is displayed for you to edit that particular item.

-:::note **Note**
+:::caution
-You can't nest form fields.
+Form fields cannot be nested.
 :::

 **Return value**
 An object containing a property for each of the settings defined in the form.

 **Usage**
 In order to use the form field, you must have a form defined.
 That is done similar to registering a module but instead uses the `FLBuilder::register_settings_form` method.
 That method takes your form ID as well as an array of form config data (again similar to a module's form).

 ```php
 FLBuilder::register_settings_form('my_form_field', array(